 Professor Tybjaerg-Hansen has made major contributions to the understanding of the genetics of lipoproteins and their association with atherosclerotic cardiovascular disease.
 In her early work at the British Heart Foundation’s Molecular Biology Research Group, she was involved in the evolution of screening for mutations in patients with a clinical diagnosis of FH, as well as elucidation of the genetic basis of familial defective apolipoprotein B-100.

 Subsequent research by Professor Tybjaerg-Hansen was aided by the use of the Mendelian randomization approach to interrogate the causal nature of genetic variants with ischaemic heart disease risk.
 Major advances were made in determining causal associations between genetic variants influencing plasma levels of lipoprotein(a) and triglycerides (as a marker of remnant cholesterol) and risk of ischaemic heart disease, whereas other variants influencing C-reactive protein and high-density lipoprotein cholesterol levels, were shown not to be causal.
 Her research linking variants of APOC3, involved in the regulation of triglyceride-rich lipoproteins, with risk for ischaemic heart disease has been pivotal to the development of novel therapeutic approaches to the management of elevated triglycerides.
-Added to this, her research group has investigated links between genetic expression of cholesterol transporters and risk for ischaemic heart disease and gallstone disease, delineated elevated body mass index as a contributor to gallstone disease, and showed an association between visible age-related signs (such as male baldness) and risk of ischaemic heart disease in the general population.
+Added to this, her research group has investigated links between genetic expression of cholesterol transporters and risk for ischaemic heart disease and gallstone disease, delineated elevated body mass index as a causal risk factor for to gallstone disease, and showed an association between visible age-related signs (such as male baldness) and risk of ischaemic heart disease in the general population.
 Recent collaborative approaches have also investigated associations between lipoprotein variants and Alzheimer’s dementia, and identified new susceptibility loci for type 2 diabetes and shared aetiological pathways with coronary heart disease.